Will Attorney in Tacoma

 After any necessary revisions, the final version of your will is prepared.
 To ensure its validity:

-• Signing Ceremony: The will must be signed in the presence of witnesses.
+- Signing Ceremony: The will must be signed in the presence of witnesses.
 Typically, two witnesses are required to sign, verifying that they observed you sign the will.

-• Notarization: While not always required, notarizing the will can add an extra layer of authenticity and prevent future challenges.
+- Notarization: While not always required, notarizing the will can add an extra layer of authenticity and prevent future challenges.

 What Is the Difference Between a Will and a Trust?

 A will and a trust are both important estate planning documents.
 However, they serve different purposes.
+Here are a few differences between a will and a trust:

-• A will goes into effect after your death, while a trust goes into effect as soon as it is created
+- A will goes into effect after your death, while a trust goes into effect as soon as it is created.

-• A will can be used to name a guardian for your minor children, while a trust cannot
+- A will can be used to name a guardian for your minor children, while a trust cannot.

-• A will must go through the probate process, while a trust does not
+- A will must go through the probate process, while a trust does not.

-• A will is a public document, while a trust is not
+- A will is a public document, while a trust is not.

 A will and a trust can be used together as part of a comprehensive estate plan.
 For example, a will can be used to name a guardian for your minor children, while a trust can be used to leave money to your children and specify when they will receive it.

-Contact Our Wills Attorney in Tacoma Today
+Contact Our Wills Attorney in Tacoma Now

 At McCarthy Law Office, we understand that making a will can be an emotional and challenging process.
 Our Tacoma wills lawyer can provide you with the compassionate and personalized legal guidance you need.
 When you hire us, we will take the time to listen to your needs and goals, and help you create a will that meets all of them.
 We can also help you update an existing will as your circumstances change.